peastman/statmech/source/phasespace.rst

 The second reason is more subtle, but often more important.
 Equations :eq:`liouville-step-2` and :eq:`liouville-step-3` are only exact in the limit that :math:`\delta x` and :math:`\delta p` go to zero.
 That means Liouville's theorem is only strictly true for an infinitesimal region of phase space.
-For a very small but finite region, it may still give a good approximation to the instanteous change in volume, but over extended time periods the small errors can build up into large deviations.
+For a very small but finite region, it may still give a good approximation to the instantaneous change in volume, but over extended time periods the small errors can build up into large deviations.

 For a harmonic oscillator, we saw that the probability distribution just rotates in phase space, coming back to its